 The District's employees accumulate annual leave (vacation leave) based on the number of years of continuous service.
 Certain administrative employees are entitled to separation pay as defined by the District Non-Bargaining Unit Employee Handbook.
-Upon termination of employment, employees can receive payment of these benefits if certain criteria are met.
+Upon termination of employment, employees can receive payment of these benefits if certain criteria are met, up to 500 hours, in general.
 The costs of vacation leave benefits (compensated absences) and separation pay are recorded in the respective operating funds when payments are made to employees.
 However, the liability for all accrued vacation leave and separation benefits is recorded in the government-wide Statement of Net Position.
+Sick time accrued is paid out on September 30 annually.
+Therefore, no sick time is accrued at September 30.